-IMT is a gentle, indirect manual therapy facilitating the body to heal physically, emotionally, cognitively, and spiritually.
+IMT is a gentle, indirect manual therapy facilitates the body to heal physically, emotionally, cognitively, and spiritually.
+It is referred to as “non-traditional” or sometimes “un-traditional” therapy.
 Tissue dysfunction or restrictions are found through manual diagnostics, by discerning between healthy and unhealthy motilities (rhythms) to find the source of the problem as well as treat the dysfunctional tissue.

-IMT can be used for any acute or chronic condition such as acute low back pain/herniated disc, acute ankle sprain, knee pain, shoulder pain, or chronic disorders such as fibromyalgia, chronic pain, MS, and autoimmune disorders.
-Some non traditional diagnoses that can benefit from IMT are GI issues, liver toxicity, or autistic spectrum disorders.
+IMT can be used for any acute or chronic condition such as acute or chronic low back pain/herniated disc, ankle sprain, knee pain, shoulder pain, neck pain or chronic disorders such as fibromyalgia, chronic pain, or autoimmune disorders.

 Myofascial Release (MFR)